andremann/SKG-IF/docs/source/contributions.rst

 Rank
 ----
-:Description: The rank of the author
+:Description: The rank of the person (as an author)
 :Type: Integer
 :Use: Optional (0..1)
 :Representation: XML element ``rank``